mesosphere/dcos-commons/tools/README.md

 Much of the logic for detecting the CI environment is handled automatically by checking one or more environment variables:

-- Detecting a CI environment: Non-empty `JENKINS_HOME`
+- Detecting a CI environment: Non-empty `WORKSPACE`
 - GitHub [auth token](https://github.com/settings/tokens): `GITHUB_TOKEN_REPO_STATUS`, or `GITHUB_TOKEN`
 - git commit SHA: `ghprbActualCommit`, `GIT_COMMIT`, `${${GIT_COMMIT_ENV_NAME}}`, or finally by checking `git` directly.
 - GitHub repository path: `GITHUB_REPO_PATH`, or by checking `git` directly.